vekatze/neut/book/src/terms.md

 ### Note

 - Channels are intended to be used with flows.
-- You'll use a channel after turning them into a noema, as in the example above.
+- You'll use a channel after turning them into a noema (as in the example above).
 - You can use `send: <a>(ch: &channel, x: a) -> unit` to enqueue a value to the channel.
 - You can use `receive: <a>(ch: &channel) -> a` to dequeue a value from the channel. `receive` blocks if there is no value to read.
 - `new-channel: <a>() -> channel(a)` is a normal function defined in the core library.